ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-extensions.md

 - Create an {{site.data.keyword.cloud_notm}} API key
 - Add the {{site.data.keyword.wca_short}} extension for Microsoft Visual Studio Code or plugin for the Eclipse IDE

-Open the instructions for the editor that you're using:
+Open the instructions for the editor that you're using.

+The following table lists the IDE, a link to create the API key, and a link to install the IDE.